Insolvent German DIY chain Praktiker attracts second bid-sources

-FRANKFURT, Oct 31 (Reuters) - Insolvent German home improvement retailer Praktiker has attracted a second offer for its stores, this time for more of the shops, two people familiar with the situation said.
+FRANKFURT (Reuters) - Insolvent German home improvement retailer Praktiker PRAG.DE has attracted a second offer for its stores, this time for more of the shops, two people familiar with the situation said.

 The bid comes as talks over the acquisition of Praktiker’s upmarket unit Max Bahr by rival Hellweg are already approaching a final stage.